-The family's right to appeal the RACC's determination to a third party, acting as a hearing officer, provided that the written request for an informal hearing is received within (30) days from the time they receive their determination letter.
+The family's right to appeal the RACC's determination to a third party, acting as a hearing officer, provided that the written request for an informal hearing is received within (30) days of the date of their determination letter.
 During the Informal Hearing the family may present their reasons for requesting the reasonable accommodation and any supporting documentation.